rfigurelli/The-Awareness-Model/The_Awareness_Model_White_Paper_v1_0.md

 * θᵢ(S): activation threshold modulated by state S

 This models how certain layers deactivate during sleep or impairment and reactivate when sufficient input salience is reached.

+**Addressing the Hard Problem of Consciousness**

+While the hard problem of consciousness—as posed by Chalmers [9]—raises questions about how and why subjective experience arises from physical processes, the proposed model introduces a quantitative pathway to approach this issue.
+By explicitly modeling activation thresholds (θᵢ) and input salience (σᵢ) across hierarchical cognitive layers, the framework offers a structured mechanism to correlate qualitative states (such as introspection, agency, or qualia) with measurable neural and computational dynamics.
+Although it does not claim to solve the hard problem, this formalization narrows the gap between first-person phenomenology and third-person data by providing an operational map where conscious content emerges only when layered activation surpasses context-dependent thresholds.
+This layered activation logic allows for testable predictions and artificial simulations that can gradually illuminate the mechanisms underpinning subjective awareness.

 ### 4.3 Reciprocal Interaction